shaghayeghsoudi/DPclust3p_Customised/README.md

 This R package contains various functions to produce input data for [DPClust](https://github.com/Wedge-Oxford/dpclust) using SNV variant calls and copy number data from [Battenberg](https://github.com/Wedge-Oxford/battenberg).
 Most importantly, it contains the `runGetDirichletProcessInfo` function that produces the input data for SNV based clustering.

-Modified by Shaghayegh Soudi September 2021
+Modified by Shaghayegh Soudi, September 2021

 -------------------------------------------------------------------------------------------------------------------
 ## Installation instructions
 dpclust3p is an R package and can be installed with the commands right below.
 It also requires the [alleleCounter](https://github.com/cancerit/allelecount) tool to be in `$PATH`.